isaka-james/calculator/README.md

 - I disabled the tracking analysis.
 - It is  working on **firefox** browser, other browsers not guarenteed to work!.
 - To fetch results(**calculator answers**) takes like 5 seconds, hope to improve later.
+- When you click **REACTIVATE SUBMISSION**, you will go directly to the calculator without filling informations, this works only if you filled the informations before!.

 ## Features